cloudspaces/eyeos-u1db/Readme.md

         <tr>
             <td style="background-color:#C0C0C0">Parameters:</td>
             <td style="padding-left:30px">
-                <b>oauth</b> – Object OauthRequest.
-Contains the values key and secret from the configuration file.
-Also the request token and verifier.
+                <b>oauth</b> – OauthRequest object.
+Includes the values of consumer key and consumer secret of the configuration file.
+And also the request token and verifier received from StackSync.
             </td>
         </tr>
         <tr>
             <td style="background-color:#C0C0C0">Return:</td>
             <td style="padding-left:30px">
-            Key and secret of the access token or in case of error returns an error structure:<br>
+            Key and secret of the access token or, in the event of error, returns an error structure:<br>
             - error: Error number<br>
             - description: Error description<br>
             Example:<br>